acmsigsoft/acmsigsoft.github.io/content/awards/anger.md

 ## Winners

-Max Camillo Eisele (Saarland University and Bosch).
-Max Eisele is currently carrying out his PhD in the realm of security testing and fuzzing at Bosch Research, Germany.
-His research focuses on practical methods for finding vulnerabilities in embedded devices for industrial and consumer applications.
-He enjoys investigating binary programs on the assembly level for various architectures.
-His academic supervisor is Professor Andreas Zeller from CISPA Helmholtz Center, Germany.

 |      | SIGSOFT Recipients | SIGBED Recipients    |
 | :---        |    :----:   |          ---: |
 | 2024     | Max Camillo Eisele (Saarland University and Bosch)      |  |